-Poor usability of apps increases User frustrations with systems—and if you’ve ever tried to remove a smartphone or tablet from the grasp of a small child, you’ll know how likeable these little bundles of technology can become.
+Poor usability of apps increases User frustrations with systems—and if you’ve ever tried to remote a smartphone or tablet from the grasp of a small child, you’ll know how likeable these little bundles of technology can become.

 Users today want to use their smartphones to get jobs done on their terms.
 When VMS solutions don’t support mobile functions, they soon kick up.

 Additionally, don’t forget that a solution that only supports 60% of the features of a VMS isn’t really a solution at all.
-These ‘half-pregnant’ offerings result in higher system User frustrations, not less, as they find everything they’re trying to do is held back by functionality roadblocks they’d expect of a modern VMS.
+These ‘half-pregnant’ offerings result in higher system user frustrations, not less, as they find everything they’re trying to do is held back by functionality roadblocks they’d expect of a modern VMS.